nourhanahmed-26/NETWORKWALKS-B083-WEEK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 # 🐉 Kali Linux on VirtualBox

-> Documentation of the network configuration and snapshot workflow for a fresh Kali Linux 2026.2 install running in Oracle VirtualBox.
+> Documentation of the network configuration and snapshot workflow for a fresh Kali Linux

 ---